docker/docs/install/linux/docker-ce/centos.md

 ### Install using the repository

-Before you install Docker CE for the first time on a new host machine, you need to set up the Docker repository.
+Before you install Docker Engine - Community for the first time on a new host machine, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.